CHAPTER 13 BANKRUPTCY LAWYER IN BUCKS COUNTY

 USING CHAPTER 13 BANKRUPTCY TO RESOLVE TAX LIABILITIES AND CREDIT CARD DEBT

-You will be required to begin making payments to cure arrears on your loan(s), taxes and other debts to the Chapter 13 bankruptcy trustee 30 days after the bankruptcy filing and every month thereafter during the repayment plan.
-You are also required to resume regular monthly mortgage payments after the bankruptcy filing beginning with the next payment due after filing the Chapter 13 bankruptcy case.
+You will be required to begin making payments to cure arrears on your loans, taxes and other debts to the Chapter 13 bankruptcy trustee 30 days after the bankruptcy filing and every month thereafter during the repayment plan.
+After filing for Chapter 13 bankruptcy, you need to resume making your regular monthly mortgage payments.
+Payments on your mortgage resume with the next payment that is due after the bankruptcy is filed.

 THE BENEFITS OF FILING CHAPTER 13 BANKRUPTCY